 This is meant to take some liberties with the true Biblical story.

-This sketch carries on from the first part.
+This sketch carries on the Sketches > Wise Men sketch.

 Caspar – I’m so glad we’ve got somewhere to stop for a breather.
 While it was great to meet Jesus and family, I’m all peopled out…